mynamesahu/Documents_Repository/Documents_ManagedProject/MyDocuments/JAVA_InstantReference/ReadMe.txt

 	log4j.appender.file.layout.ConversionPattern=%d{yyyy-MM-dd} %5p [%t] (%F:%L) - %m%n		(defines the layout pattern-<file name>, <line no.>, <time>.. )

-	#fileErrorOut Appender writes only the ERROR information to a log file
+	#fileErrorOut Appender writes only the ERROR information to a LOG FILE

 	log4j.appender.fileErrorOut=org.apache.log4j.RollingFileAppender 				(defines the type of the appender, here it is a Rolling File) log4j.appender.fileErrorOut.threshhold=ERROR							(makes the loggings restricted to only Error level)